MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/PM (Power Platform).md

 `pac auth list`

-This command lists all the auth profiles you have created.
+This command lists all the auth [[profiles]] you have created.
 If this was the first time connecting with the Power Platform CLI, this will only show one profile.
-In the scenario where you work with multiple customers, this is an especially useful command to see which profile is available for which customer and you can use the `pac auth select` to easily switch between these profiles.
+In the scenario where you work with multiple customers, this is an especially useful command to see which profile is available for which customer and you can use the `pac auth select` to easily switch between these [[profiles]].

 > If you want to know which other commands are available in the `pac auth`command group, make sure to go to [aka.ms/pac/auth](https://aka.ms/pac/auth)